craftersshaft/FNF-Vs-Kiku/art/readme.txt

 Rudy created by zzzajac
 Boyfriend UTAU by GenoX
 SMW Title Font by BmatSantos
-You can use/remix this mod's songs/characters without permission, but don't claim as your own.
+EchoPiplup for temporary assets, will be moved to a seperate mod You can use/remix this mod's songs/characters without permission, but don't claim as your own.
 This does not include any direct Week 7 assets, however it does contain an edited vocal file and a custom skin for Kiku to use in that situation.